WokLibCodeClub/SpaceRace/step06-ending_the_game/readme.md

 ```
 </details>

+Check the indentation here: we *don't* want to carry out this test once for every single rock, so the word `if` should *not* be indented to line up with the line `move_rock(rock)`.
+Instead, it should be indented to line up with the next line: `screen.update()`.

 When the number of lives is zero, we call a function called `game_over`.
 However, we now need to define the `game_over` function as we haven't yet written it.
 Put this new function in the ***`=== Win or lose ===`*** section of the code.